 Shopping for security cameras on Amazon can require a lot of patience as you sift through hundreds of models in search of a way to watch over your home.
 We're here to help with a quick rundown of our favorite security cameras available on Amazon, organized from cheap to less-cheap.

 The Wyze Cam V2 (about $26) is a great little cube and arguably the most popular wireless camera on Amazon.
-Its slick mobile app, free cloud storage, 1080p video quality, and smart home compatibility are surprising for such an affordable camera.
+Its slick mobile app, free cloud storage, 1080p video quality, and smart home compatibility are surprising for such an affordable security camera.

 While the free 14-day cloud storage doesn't capture full-length videos, you can easily add a microSD card or sign up for Wyze's super cheap cloud storage to bypass that limitation.
 Wyze Cam V2 isn't the cheapest security camera you can buy, but it's probably the best one under $30.

 It might seem odd to list two Wyze cameras in a row, but the Wyze Cam Pan (about $38) ups the ante with pan-and-tilt motors.
 These allow you to move the camera remotely with your smartphone, which is especially helpful for large rooms where you'd typically need multiple cameras to cover every angle.

 Still, its pan-tilt motors make it a little more difficult to mount on a wall than the original Wyze Cam—and you need to buy a separate mounting bracket to do so.
 We think the Wyze Cam Pan is a versatile option for most folks, especially if you need an impromptu baby monitor.